Colin Fletcher: Later years

 In his later years, Fletcher became a prolific writer on environmental issues.
 He was publicity-shy, rarely responding to letters or interview requests, although always willing to incorporate reader feedback into revised editions of The Complete Walker.

-In 2001, at the age of seventy-nine, Fletcher was struck and seriously injured by an SUV while walking to a town meeting near his home in Monterey County, California.
+In 2001, at the age of 79, Fletcher was struck and seriously injured by a sport utility vehicle while walking to a town meeting near his home in Monterey County, California.
 His survival was attributed to his excellent physical condition.
 Within a year of the accident, he was back on his feet and walking daily.

-According to published obituaries, Fletcher died on 12 June 2007 in Monterey, California, as a result of complications from a head injury sustained from being hit by the car six years earlier.
+According to published obituaries, Fletcher died on 12 June 2007, age 85, in Monterey, California, as a result of complications from a head injury sustained from being hit by the car six years earlier.

 Influence and legacy

 Annette McGivney, editor of Backpacker, has written that "Colin was sort of the founding father of modern backpacking, the first person to write about going out for an extended period and being self-sufficient."
 Because many people started following Fletcher's advice in The Complete Walker, according to McGivney, "the book could be credited with starting the backpacking industry," including equipment makers and periodicals like Backpacker.
 Through his writings Fletcher "inspired a generation of young Americans to take up backpacking as means of filling a spiritual void," and to escape from the confusion of Vietnam-era America:"After Vietnam, I was trying to figure out what to do with my life.
 So many of my friends had died from bullet holes," recalls Backpacker contributing editor Buck Tilton.
 "I read The Man Who Walked Through Time, and it was the only thing that made sense to me.
 Fletcher's words gave meaning to backpacking.
 I loaded my pack exactly the way Fletcher did and carried a walking stick like his.
 He was my hero."